Find a Qualified Attorney Near You

 1. Special Business Court and Settled Case Law

-Delaware has a special Court of Chancery with unique jurisdiction to only handle corporate matters.
+Delaware has a special Court of Chancery with unique jurisdiction to handle corporate, business entity, and equitable disputes.
 Judges with experience in complicated corporate matters hear cases without a jury.
-There is settled case law so there is predictability in trial outcomes.
-If you operate a type of business that is subject to lawsuits, consider forming your corporation there.
+There is settled case law, so there is predictability in trial outcomes.
+If you operate a type of business that is subject to lawsuits, consider forming your LLC there.

 2. Privacy